crowding/previewing-mode/README.md

 * make commands run asynchronously
 * maybe a mechanism for asking about overwrites
-* A mechanism for the build step returning a "target" file that we select from.
 * Default fall back on emacs compiling infrastructure that already exists `:)`
 * Support external processes that are kept alive?